CS340-21/oss/jcarmac3.md

     Instance 713 appears to be using a version of libpng from 2007 -- the vulernability still exists and the files in question are vastly different.
 I simply compared the files to determin this.

-    Instance 1325 stilol contains the vulnerability and will simply require a few copy/pastes to patch it.
+    Instance 1325 still contains the vulnerability and will simply require a few copy/pastes to patch it.
     Again, I simply compared the files with a diff.

+# Sprint 4

+    I produced a patch for 1325.
+It's found in [this](https://github.com/Pokemonpower92/Attendance_via_face_Recognition) repo.

+    Instance 713 seems like a lost cause because it relies on a depreciated version of libpng
+    and the rest of the files wopuld require extensive changes to patch.